Jeremy Troy Suchanski

 << 5

-this will invoke the generator multiple times.
-In the example the sequence will continue from the last value
+iterating over the generator: this will invoke the generator multiple times.
+In the example the sequence will continue from the last value produced using the next() method, because a generator will maintain its state throughout the life of a program.
+Code i.e.:

 for (n of sequence) {

-// stop the sequence after
+// stop the sequence after it reaches 100

-if (n > 100) break;
+if (n > 100break;

 console.log(n); }